Flavour-kinematics duality for Goldstone modes

 For scalar theories, the kinematic numerators can only depend on Mandelstam variables.
 The absence of colour structure implies that no anti-symmetric three-point numerators exist in the kinematic case, since all momentum contractions vanish under momentum conservation for massless particles.
 In this sense there is no kinematic analogue of structure constants.

-At four-point, one has to impose the Jacobi identities \eqref{4point-Jacobi}.
+At four-point, one has to impose the Jacobi identities\footnote{An alternative to solving Jacobi identities was investigated in \cite{Roosmale}, by introducing the notion of numerator seeds.
+Following the rewriting of structure constants as a specific linear combination of traces of generators, their idea is to identify the (simpler) kinematic seeds that are the analogue of traces of generators.
+Subsequently, the full numerators are constructed by multiplying the seeds with a matrix $J$ encoding the Jacobi-like identities.} \eqref{4point-Jacobi}.
 We will be interested in factors that are quadratic in the Mandelstam variables\footnote{There is also a linear solution, with $N_{ijkl} \sim (s_{jk} - s_{ik} )$, that will however have a more natural interpretation when including flavour later on.
-Monomials of higher order than cubic could correspond to e.g.~higher-derivative corrections to the theories that we consider; however we will restrict ourselves to the first non-trivial possibilities. }, in order to have the correct number of derivatives to connect to the special Galileon.
+It can also be used as a building block to generate quadratic and higher solutions along the lines of \cite{Rodina}.
+Monomials of higher order than quadratic could correspond to e.g.~higher-derivative corrections to the theories that we consider; however, we will restrict ourselves to the first non-trivial possibilities. }, in order to have the correct number of derivatives to connect to the special Galileon.
 The most general solution then reads

 for the $s$-channel contribution.
 The resulting amplitude is

 This four-point amplitude indeed coincides with the special Galileon interaction of \eqref{SG-field-eq}.
 Note that, despite the propagators in the BCJ formulation of the amplitude \eqref{4point-ampl}, there are no poles over any Mandelstam variables in the result.
 This coincides of course with the statement that the theory under consideration has no three-point interactions that the four-point amplitude could factorise into.